The 50 Word Fiction Competition

 Stories can be submitted in the body of an email or as an attachment.
 We welcome entries in Scots or Gaelic for both categories.

-Please note: We can only accept one entry per writer.
-You will receive acknowledgement of your entry but this may not happen immediately.
+Please note: You will receive acknowledgement of your entry but this may not happen immediately.

 Please read the Terms and Conditions before entering.